Colour trade mark: Functionality bar

-Several U.S. Courts have dealt with the matter, and colours have been held functional for various purposes.
+Several U.S. courts have dealt with the matter, and colours have been held functional for various purposes.
 In Saint-Gobain Corp. v.
-3M Co., 90 USPQ2d 1425 (TTAB 2007), the purple colour was considered functional for coated abrasives, because “[i]n the field of coated abrasives, color serves a myriad of functions, including color coding, and the need to color code lends support for the basic finding that color, including purple, is functional in the field of coated abrasives having paper or cloth backing.”
-Saint-Gobain Corp. v.
-3M Co., 90 USPQ2d 1425, 1447 (TTAB 2007).

-The Trademark Trial and Appeal Board, in In re Ferris Corp., 59 USPQ2d 1587 (TTAB 2000), held that the colour pink for wound dressings was functional and not registrable, as its colour resembles human skin and was selected for this specific purpose.

-In In re Orange Communications, Inc., 41 USPQ2d 1036 (TTAB 1996), the Trademark Trial and Appeal Board denied registration for the colours orange and yellow for public telephones and telephone booths, because it confers the goods better visibility under any lighting condition.
+3M Co., the purple colour was considered functional for coated abrasives, because “[i]n the field of coated abrasives, color serves a myriad of functions, including color coding, and the need to color code lends support for the basic finding that color, including purple, is functional in the field of coated abrasives having paper or cloth backing.”
+The Trademark Trial and Appeal Board, in In re Ferris Corp., held that the colour pink for wound dressings was functional and not registrable, as its colour resembles human skin and was selected for this specific purpose.
+In In re Orange Communications, Inc. the board denied registration for the colours orange and yellow for public telephones and telephone booths, because it confers the goods better visibility under any lighting condition.
 Also, the colour coral was held functional for earplugs, because it makes them easier to see in safety checks.
-In re Howard S. Leight & Associates Inc., 39 USPQ2d 1058 (TTAB 1996).